search4asraful/console-project/readme.md

 ### 3. Student Module
 - Uses a structure to store student data (roll number, name, age).
-- Stores records in an array with a maximum capacity of 100.

 ### 4. Data Manipulation Functions:
 - **Add Student**: Appends a new student record to the system.